danielanach/bcbio-ffpe-no-normal-config/README.md

 ## Regions for analysis

-To indicate a region to calculate coverage in QC metrics, indicate your bed file in this .yaml parameter:
+To indicate a region to calculate coverage in QC metrics, indicate your bed file in this yaml parameter:
 ```
 coverage: /path/exome.bed
 ```

-To limit variant calling to a given region, indicate your bed file in this .yaml parameter:
+To limit variant calling to a given region, indicate your bed file in this yaml parameter:

 ```
 variant_regions: /path/exome.bed